average price of an alternator when to comes to changing

 2. The Vehicle Not Starting

 Starting a vehicle is not the task of an alternator; the battery does this.
-What the alternator does is that charges the battery as the car is running.
+What the alternator does is charge the battery as the car is running.

 If the battery is dead, it means there might be a problem with the alternator, and the vehicle will not start.